Chapter 13: AI-Assisted SRE Guardian

 - structured incident summary

-- ranked likely causes
+- ranked likely causes with confidence scores

-- proposed next runbook actions with confidence score
+- proposed next runbook actions

 Not allowed: